ehsanul/ehsanul.com/content/blog/brick.md

 ## You Can Turn Anything Into A Graph

-Rocket League's phsyics update at 120fps, and thus player inputs are also sampled at 120fps.
-Therefore, you could imagine that players are making 120 decisions per second and providing an appropriate input at each point.
-The discrete step. could be made coarser, as needed for practicality, but we still end up with a long string of decisions, which result in a string of car moves,and thus car states, that hopefully cause a goal to be scored.
+Rocket League's physics engine runs at 120fps.
+You could imagine that players make 120 decisions per second and provide appropriate controller inputs at each point.
+For practicality's sake, you could choose fewer/larger discrete steps.

-This looks awfully like a tree.
-At each branching point, there are a set of different inputs that could be provided to the car.
-These inputs result in new car starts, and Each resulting car state is a starting point for further
+Regardless, we end up with a string of decisions and corresponding controller inputs, which result in a series of car states.

-branching:
+This string of inputs and states looks awfully like a tree.
+The car can make several different moves at each branching point.
+These moves result in new car states, and each resulting car state is a starting point for further branching:

     TODO car tree growing gif

-This tree of inputs reaches all possible states the car can possibly reach, and thus finding a solution can be thought of as just a tree search.
-Our desired end point is a car state that collides with the ball in such a way that the ball's post-collision velocity points at the goal.
+The nodes of the tree are car states, and the edges between them are car inputs.
+This tree of inputs leads to all states that the car can reach, and so a tree search should find a path to a desirable state.
+Our desired endpoint is a car state that collides with the ball in such a way that the ball's post-collision velocity points at the goal.
 A path through the tree of inputs that reaches that state is our solution.

-Consider also that there are many solutions in this tree: there are many different paths through it that would result in a goal.
+Note that there are many solutions in this tree since multiple paths can result in a goal.
 Here are two different solutions for the same position, and there are many more:

     TODO: solution1

     TODO: solution2

-What we'd like is the "optimal" solution, ie the solution which hits the ball as early as possible.
+We don't want any old solution; we want the "optimal" solution.
+I.e., the solution that hits the ball as early as possible.
 In reality, there are situations in Rocket League where it makes more sense to slow down and get a different type of shot.
 But most of the time, the player who is fastest to the ball wins it.
 So we'll use the time to reach the ball as an evaluation function for optimality.

 ## A\*